Posted by Adrian Morgan on Monday 3rd May 2021, updated on Sunday 26th November 2023

 How To Add Leak Sealer To A Central Heating System

 1) Turn off the central heating system.
-Before you do anything else, make sure that your boiler is shut down and your central heating is switched off.
+Make sure that your boiler is shut down and your central heating is switched off.

 2) Shut off the water supply line to your central heating system.
 This will prevent any further water damage or flooding in case of a leak.